Menu

 • Jean-François Ducrest, Member

-• Rosalina Feron, Member
+• Patrice Cat, Member

 Michel Bleitrach and Jean-François Ducrest are independent members of the Supervisory Board.